 Batteries and charging:

 No battery was included, nor does it have a charge function built-in.

 It can both use protected and non-protected 18650 batteries.
 This is great.
 There is some slight rattling when you shake the light with unprotected batteries.
 But that is really not a problem unless you mount it onto your bike.

 All of my readings were taken from a fully-charged Samsung 30Q 18650 battery.

-All output numbers are relative to my home-made Integrating Sphere.
+All output numbers are relative to my homemade Integrating Sphere.
 It is now set up with an Extech SDL400 Lux Meter for measurements.
-I used an Kenko PRO1D ND16 ND filter.
-The base measurement is done with a Convoy S2+ that has been tested at 137 lumens.
+I used a Kenko PRO1D ND16 ND filter.
+The base measurement is done with a Convoy S2+ that was tested at 137 lumens.

 Amps were measured with a Fluke 77III, at the tailcap.

 |Samsung 30Q||Firefly 0.003A||0.5||0.52 Lm|

 |Med 0.3A||200||176 Lm|